Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 "So, what are our immediate orders, sir?"
 Firth asked

 "Light duty, keep carbed up and ready until ordered otherwise.
 We’re not on lockdown, but you are not to travel outside Folctha.
 Firth will stand up a CQ and all of you, techs included, will keep your phones on your person at all times.
 You know the drill.
 No alcohol, either.
-Oh, and that coronation thing…mess dress uniforms, Lads.
-Given this is for Daar…"
+Oh, and that coronation thing... mess dress uniforms, Lads.
+Given this is for Daar..."

 Faarek duck-nodded.
 "He deserves our very best.
 I’ll send a message to a groomer I know from Lavmuy.
 He’s *good."*

 "I’ll see to the uniforms personally, sir" Adam chipped in.
-"Uh, but I may need to make a trip to London…"
+"Uh, but I may need to make a trip to London..."

 Costello nodded.
 "Authorized, and you may use your travel card to pay for it all.
 Please get a good receipt so the people in accounting can untangle it later.
 Anything else?"